openvswitch/ovs/Documentation/ref/ovsdb.7.rst

 ``ovsdb-tool convert`` to convert it to the new schema, and then restart the database server.

-OVSDB also supports online database schema conversion.
+OVSDB also supports online database schema conversion for any of its database service models.
 To convert a database online, use ``ovsdb-client convert``.
 The conversion is atomic, consistent, isolated, and durable.  ``ovsdb-server`` disconnects any clients connected when the conversion takes place (except clients that use the ``set_db_change_aware`` Open vSwitch extension RPC).
 Upon